Direct-to-consumer genetic testing

 It depends on the provider of the direct-to-consumer genetic test what information it will give you.
 Tests vary in how much of your genetic information they look at and to what level of detail.
-23andMe is marketed as ‘Health and Ancestry’ tests.
-The test will provide information about a number of physical traits (like lactose intolerance and male pattern baldness) as well as how you might respond to specific medications, whether you have a higher than normal risk of developing certain diseases (like breast cancer), and whether you carry the genetic alterations that are associated with a number of rare genetic conditions (you can carry these mutations but not be affected by the condition).
+The test could provide information about a number of physical traits (like lactose intolerance and male pattern baldness) as well as how you might respond to specific medications, whether you have a higher than normal risk of developing certain diseases (like breast cancer), and whether you carry the genetic alterations that are associated with a number of rare genetic conditions (you can carry these mutations but not be affected by the condition).

 It is important to note that no direct-to-consumer genetic test is completely comprehensive.
 They only look at some of the genetic alterations that are associated with different diseases so a negative result does not guarantee that you will never develop that condition.
 It should also be remembered that your genetic information only provides one piece of information about an individual’s health – other genetic and environmental factors, lifestyle choices, and family medical history also affect how likely you are to develop many conditions.
 These factors are discussed during a consultation with a doctor or genetic counsellor, but in many cases are not addressed by direct-to-consumer genetic tests.